UPPMAX/naiss_file_transfer_course/docs/reflections/20250307/README.md

 I enjoyed working together with my colleague: it felt we were a team to me.

+Me and my colleague talked a lot in how to make the learners move between rooms.
+We considered using 'Gather Town' or other tools for the next time

+- [ ] Consider other tool, e.g. [sowork.com](sowork.com) (which is free
+  for an unlimited amount of learners)

+I think it would be more fun me and my colleague alternate hours, e.g. I lead hours 1 and 3.
+Maybe then, if learners are done with hour 1, they can come to my colleague and get introduced to hour 2.
+And when those are done, they can come back to me.
+In such a way, the faster groups can go through the course faster.

+The learners were great: they we helping each other and were flexible in welcoming new guests to their rooms.

+All in all, I think we did a reasonable job for a first course iteration and I think we have enough ideas to smoothen this out.

 ## Reflection on evaluation results

 - Number of registrations: 37